Ayuso criticizes government lack of control in hantavirus passenger transfer

 The mystery of the ghost cruise ship: neither quarantines nor answers 🚢

-While Ayuso waited for data, the passengers arrived in Madrid as if they were tourists on a surprise trip, but with hantavirus.
+While Ayuso waited for data, passengers arrived in Madrid as if they were tourists on a surprise trip, but with hantavirus.
 The central government seems to have applied the same criteria as for organizing a party: notify at the last minute and without a guest list.
 The only clear thing is that the MV Hondius is not a cruise ship, but a floating mystery.
-So, while the autonomous regions ask for information, Madrid residents wonder if the next thing will be a transfer of penguins with bird flu, because with this level of coordination, anything is possible.
+So, while the autonomous regions ask for information, the people of Madrid wonder if the next thing will be a transfer of penguins with bird flu, because with this level of coordination, anything is possible.